 DINNER HOSTED BY PRIME MINISTER CAETANO OF PORTUGAL

 December 13th, 1971

 Some American officials that were at the dinner party hosted by the Portuguese President were; President Richard Nixon, Dr. Henry Kissinger, Ambassador David Kennedy, Vice Secretary to the Treasury Paul Volcker, Secretary of State Rogers, Secretary of the Treasury John Connally.
-Many local elite, military and political figures from the Azorean community were also in attendance at the black tie dinner.
+Much of the region’s local elite, military and political figures from the Azorean community were also in attendance at the black-tie dinner.
 The menu was regional cuisine and wines.